Jorge Soler Player Props: Marlins vs. White Sox

 Jorge Soler At The Plate

-- Soler leads Miami with 53 hits, batting .239 this season with 28 extra-base hits.
+- Soler has 56 hits, which leads Miami hitters this season, while batting .249 with 28 extra-base hits.

-- He ranks 115th in batting average, 101st in on base percentage, and 15th in slugging among the qualifying hitters in MLB play.
+- Among the qualified hitters, he ranks 97th in batting average, while his on-base percentage ranks 75th and he is 14th in slugging.

-- Soler has an RBI in 19 of 60 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in four contests.
+- Soler has had at least one RBI in 31.1% of his games this year (19 of 61), with two or more RBI 10 times (16.4%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored in 25 of 60 games this year, and more than once 7 times.
+- In 42.6% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (11.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.